12 Completely Outdated SEO Practices You Should Avoid

-There are so many ways webmasters and “marketers” continue to misunderstand keywords’ role in general SEO initiatives, and how they should be used in the day-to-day strategy.
+There are so many ways webmasters and marketers continue to misunderstand keywords’ role in general SEO initiatives, and how they should be used in the day-to-day strategy.

-Let’s take a more granular look at specific types of keyword abuse and mismanagement, including irrelevant usage, writing for a specific keyword density, and keyword stuffing.
+Let’s take a more granular look at specific types of keyword misuse and mismanagement, including irrelevant usage, writing for a specific keyword density, and keyword stuffing.

 Irrelevant Keyword Targeting/Confusion